AckerlyXu/heima/articles/media-services/media-services-licenses-partner-integration.md

-<properties
+---
-	pageTitle="Using partners to deliver Widevine licenses to Azure Media Services | Azure" description="This article describes how you can use Azure Media Services (AMS) to deliver a stream that is dynamically encrypted by AMS with both PlayReady and Widevine DRMs.
-The PlayReady license comes from Media Services PlayReady license server and Widevine license is delivered by castLabs license server." services="media-services"
+title: Using partners to deliver Widevine licenses to Azure Media Services | Azure
+description: This article describes how you can use Azure Media Services (AMS) to deliver a stream that is dynamically encrypted by AMS with both PlayReady and Widevine DRMs.
+The PlayReady license comes from Media Services PlayReady license server and Widevine license is delivered by castLabs license server.
-	documentationCenter=""
-	authors="Juliako"
-	manager="erikre"
-	editor=""/>

-<tags
-	ms.service="media-services"
-	ms.workload="media"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="09/26/2016"
-	ms.author="juliako"/>
+services: media-services
+documentationCenter: ''
+authors: Juliako
+manager: erikre
+editor: ''

+ms.service: media-services
+ms.workload: media
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 09/26/2016
+ms.author: juliako
+---

 #Using partners to deliver Widevine licenses to Azure Media Services